 Typically those experiencing physical grief symptoms are more likely to experience emotional pain as well.
-These can include feelings of guilt, anxiety, or anger, depression or hopelessness, or difficulty concentrating.
+These can include feelings of guilt, anxiety, anger, depression or hopelessness, or difficulty concentrating.

-Although these syptoms are normal part of anyone's grief experience, they can also be the easiest ones for friends and family to overlook.
-And in the case of disenfranchised grief, those who are grieving may not feel as though their emotions can openly acknowledged.
+Although these symptoms are a normal part of anyone's grief experience, they can also be the easiest ones for friends and family to overlook.
+And in the case of disenfranchised grief, those who are grieving may not feel as though their emotions can be openly acknowledged.
 Hidden grief can cause someone to feel ashamed, isolated, or alone in their experience and increase their risk of developing mental health conditions such as depression or PTSD.

 Society's Expectations of Grief

 Unfortunately, society expects us to mourn the loss of a loved one in a very specific way.
-Otherwise, the social support runs out.
+Otherwise, social support runs out.
 We are often pressured to act a certain way and follow a certain timeline, but what if that's not what we feel comfortable doing?